Clive Revill

-Clive Selsby Revill (18 April 1930 – 11 March 2025) was a New Zealand actor, best known for his performances in musical theatre and the London stage.
+Clive Selsby Revill (18 April 1930 – 11 March 2025) was a New Zealand actor and singer, best known for his performances in musical theatre and the London stage.
 A veteran of the Royal Shakespeare Company, he also starred in numerous films and television programmes, often in character parts.
-He was a two-time Tony Award nominee, as Best Featured Actor in a Musical for Irma La Douce and Best Actor in a Musical for Oliver!
-He was also nominated for the Golden Globe Award for Best Supporting Actor for his performance in Billy Wilder's Avanti!
+He was a two-time Tony Award nominee, as Best Featured Actor in a Musical for Irma La Douce and Best Actor in a Musical for Oliver!.

+His film work also included voicing Emperor Palpatine in the original theatrical version of The Empire Strikes Back (1980), and roles in Modesty Blaise (1966), The Assassination Bureau (1969), The Private Life of Sherlock Holmes (1970), The Legend of Hell House (1973), and Robin Hood: Men in Tights (1993).
+Revill was nominated for a Golden Globe Award for Best Supporting Actor for his performance in Billy Wilder's Avanti!
 (1972).

-His roles also included voicing Emperor Palpatine in The Empire Strikes Back (1980).
+Later in his career, he was active as a voice actor in many animated productions and video games.

 Early life

-Revill was born on 18 April 1930 in Wellington, the son of Eleanor May (née Neel) and Malet Barford Revill.
-He attended Rongotai College.
+Clive Selsby Revill was born on 18 April 1930 in Wellington, the son of Eleanor May (née Neel) and Malet Barford Revill.
+He was educated at Rongotai College and Victoria University of Wellington.

 Career

 Stage

 Revill originally trained to be an accountant in New Zealand, but decided to change his career path in 1950 when he made his stage debut as Sebastian in Twelfth Night.
-In the same year, he moved to London, where he studied acting at the Old Vic Theatre.
+In the same year, he moved to London, where he studied acting at the Old Vic Theatre School.
 He appeared in The Shakespeare Memorial Theatre Company's celebrated 1956–1958 season of productions in Stratford, which included Hamlet, Love's Labour's Lost, The Merchant of Venice, Julius Caesar and The Tempest.
 He went on to have such varied stage roles as Bob (narrator) in Irma la Douce, Ratty in Toad of Toad Hall and Jean-Paul Marat in Marat/Sade.

 He made his Broadway debut in 1952, playing Sam Weller in The Pickwick Papers, and subsequently appeared in Irma La Douce, The Incomparable Max and Oliver!, for which his Fagin was nominated for a Tony Award.
 He was also known for his roles in Gilbert and Sullivan operas, on both stage and television.
 He starred in the first national tour of the musical Drood in 1988, replacing George Rose, who was murdered during the run.

 Revill also participated in the workshop production of Tom Jones: The Musical, playing the role of Squire Western and reprising it on the cast recording.